IELTS Speaking Lesson 3

 Answer: I always shut down the computer at night.
 I backup my files to a hard drive and I always keep hard copies of important documents.
 I am very careful with my privacy settings, especially in wireless hotspots.

-Part 2 type questions
+Speaking Part 2 questions

 Describe an item of modern technology that is most important to you?